denisosmani/16bit_8051/README.md

 2. **Execute Subroutine**: Call the desired subroutine for the math operation.
 3. **POP**: After the subroutine execution, pop the registers from the STACK to restore their original values.

+Best way to integrate these subroutines into your program is following the PUSH-EXECUTE-POP pattern.
 This approach ensures the integrity of your BANK0 registers throughout the subroutine execution.